Many people are hesitant to begin investing in their 401(k) plans because they are worried about how it will affect

-You should invest up to your employer's match even if you are focused on getting out of debt or saving for a house.
-This is money you are simply passing up that can greatly affect your future.
+You should invest at least enough to receive your employer's match, even if you are focused on getting out of debt or saving for a house.
+This is money that you otherwise would be passing up, and it can greatly affect your future.
 If you do not save now, you may struggle in your retirement years.